shimonpi/AppliedCFD_Tutorials/Tutorial_3/Tutorial_3_2/README.md

 find $FOAM_TUTORIALS/incompressibleFluid -type f | xargs grep -sl 'steady'
 ```

-This command will output all the tutorial files in the 'incompressibleFluid' solver directory that contain the word "steady".
+This command will output all the tutorial files in the `incompressibleFluid` solver directory that contain the word 'steady'.
 We will use the 'pitzDailySteady' case setup and copy it into our '$FOAM_RUN' directory with the name "turbulent_flatplate_k_w":

 ```bash
 cp -r $FOAM_TUTORIALS/incompressibleFluid/pitzDailySteady $FOAM_RUN/turbulent_flatplate_k_w